NTRIP capability on NovAtel GNSS Receivers

 - Easy Ethernet configuration

 Network Transport of RTCM via Internet Protocol (NTRIP) is an application level protocol used to stream GNSS differential correction data over the Internet.
-We provide NTRIP server and client functionality on our OEM628 receiver.
+We provide NTRIP server and client functionality on our Ethernet-capable receivers.
 This allows quick and easy integration into any v1.0 or v2.0 NTRIP caster, ensuring universal support for worldwide GNSS infrastructure for base and rover applications.

 Three major software components within NTRIP architecture include: